 Pharmacy Records Management

-Provides skills required to practice effectively in an ambulatory care practice setting, as well as introduce students to inpatient care settings.
-Students learn to interpret prescription contents, top 100 drugs, inventory control procedures, tasks associated with procurement of pharmaceuticals, records for third party reimbursement and requirements for completing and filing prescription records, intravenous preparation and automated systems.
-Prerequisite: admission into the program.
+This course is designed to provide skills required to practice effectively in an ambulatory care practice setting.
+Students learn to interpret prescription contents, top 100 drugs, inventory control procedures, tasks associated with procurement of pharmaceuticals, to complete and file records for third party reimbursement and requirements for completing and filing prescription records.
+Registration limited to students enrolled in the Pharmacy Technician program.
+Permission required.

 Healthcare Systems, Insurance and Billing